Michael D. Fricklas: Directorships and other leadership (volunteer organizations)

 He is also secretary and a member of the board of directors of Jazz at Lincoln Center and co-chair of the UJA Entertainment Media and Communications Division (current).

-Publications / lectures / videos
+Publications, lectures, and videos

 Fricklas has served as a panelist at conferences, bar associations and university classes on varied topics such as communications law, cybersecurity, copyright, corporate governance, mergers & acquisitions, litigation and law department management.
 He has been a speaker at Harvard, NYU, Columbia, Yale, Boston University, University of Colorado, the Legal Talk Network and the Lattice Society among others.